SNAP Benefits in Minnesota: How to Apply and Qualify

 EBT Deposit Schedule in Minnesota

-See Minnesota EBT deposit schedule for 2025
+See Minnesota EBT deposit schedule 2026

 How to Check Your EBT Card Balance